HelenaSchuch/epilepsy-models-eyeinspection/README.md

 - The folder raw_data contains the raw eeg data files (*.edf) that were recorded with a pinnacle technologies EEG system (www.pinnaclet.com).
 Those files correspond to the PTZ-induced period for each animal.
 The files can be opened in matlab.

-matlab scripts that were used to process the erp data:
+matlab scripts that were used to process the eeg data:
 1. concatenate_files_HCS_06_2019
 2. RMS_amplitude_analysis_HCS_06_2019*
 3. SE_detection_HCS_07_2019